Included On This Page:

 Contact me here for email and phone information, or for any other contact purposes besides.

 Tom Gilson is a senior editor with The Stream, and the author or editor of six books, including most recently Too Good to be False: How Jesus’ Incomparable Character Reveals His Reality (Deward Publishing, 2020).
 Other books of his include A Christian Mind: Thoughts on Life and Truth in Jesus Christ and Critical Conversations: A Christian Parents’ Guide to Discussing Homosexuality With Teens.
-He was chief editor of the anthology True Reason: Christian Responses to the Challenge of Atheism, and he’s the author/host of the Thinking Christian blog.
+He was chief editor of the anthology True Reason: Christian Responses to the Challenge of Atheism.
+He’s written more than 1,000 published articles, and in addition to that he’s the author/host of the Thinking Christian blog, which (before he began writing primarily for The Stream instead) has been ranked by Feedspot as the top individually-written Christian blog on the internet

 Tom lives near Dayton, Ohio with his wife, Sara.
-They’re the proud grandparents of two grand-dogs, a grand-cat and a grand-bunny, by way of their twenty-something son and daughter and their respective spouses.
-He received a B.Mus. in Music Education with a specialty in performance from Michigan State University and an M.S. in Organizational Psychology from the University of Central Florida.
+Their two children are grown and married, and they have one grandson.
+Tom received a B.Mus. in Music Education with a specialty in performance from Michigan State University and an M.S. in Organizational Psychology from the University of Central Florida.
 When he’s not writing he loves drinking coffee, canoeing, walking in the woods, and playing his trombones.

 2. Press Release — Too Good to be False: